chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 ## Questions?

-Please email [me](http://blogs.uw.edu/yizechen/) at yizechen@uw.edu if you have any code questions!
+Please email [me](http://blogs.uw.edu/yizechen/) at yizechen@uw.edu if you have any code or implemenration questions!